Local transport strategy

-How we choose to travel and the efficiency and effectiveness of our transport networks are, affect not only our economy and environment, but also our ability to access services and opportunities, our communities and our health.
+How we chose to travel, along with the efficiency and how effective our transport networks are, affect not only our economy and environment, but also our ability to access services and our communities.

-Within Stirling, the Local Transport Strategy document sets out the Council's overarching objectives.
+Within Stirling, the Local Transport Strategy document sets out the Council's objectives.

 How the strategy is delivered is set out via several supporting plans.
 These can be found by clicking on any relevant link below:

 - Active Travel Action Plan